 To prevent this, a set of mechanical limit switches (or hall effect sensors) are installed in all Progressive Automations actuators.
 A linear actuator with a limit switch implements a mechanical trigger at either end of the travel, and the trigger causes the motor to shut off at the end of its travel.
 The circuit below is how our linear actuators are connected to limit switches.

 Some users’ application needs the limit switch feedback signals to control their system.
 Instead of using the mechanical trigger to shut off the motor, the application prefers to have an analog signal as part of an integrated control system.
 Currently, Progressive Automations offer two different configurations when it comes to limit switch feedback.

 The ‘Common’ for both signals are separated.
 The extended limit switch and the retracted limit switch will provide an individual signal of normally open and closed to the users.
 The control system then can take that signal to monitor the positions and drive the motor to stop at the fully extended and retracted position.

-Very similar to option 1, except now the extended and retracted limit switch shares a common signal.
+Very similar to option 1, except now the extended and retracted mechanical limit switch share a common signal.
 This will still provide the same open and closed state, but with one less wire involved.

-Both of these configurations can provide the signal needed to turn on or off the indicator light and also notify the user that the unit has reached its final position.
-This is a common application for assembly line machinery, where the operator is usually away from the actuator, they rely on the control panel indicators to alert them on the state of the operation.
-This can also be used as redundancy in a control loop, to provide extra safety assurance to the user.
+Both configurations can provide the signal needed to turn on or off the indicator light and notify the user that the unit has reached its final position.
+This is a common application for assembly line machinery, where the operator is usually away from the actuator, and they rely on the control panel indicators to alert them on the state of the operation.
+This can also be used as redundancy in a control loop to provide extra safety assurance to the user.

-The Feedback from limit switches can help the user be more informed of the state of their application.
+The feedback from a limit switch in an actuator can help the user be more informed of the state of their application.
 This is just one of many ways a linear actuator can provide additional information needed to improve the functionality of a system.
-For further information and other feedback options, please visit our website or contact us at firstname.lastname@example.org.
+For further information and other feedback options, please visit our website or contact us at email@example.com.